vbrandl/HSP1-Report/report.md

 Since BMS handles up to 100.000 replies per minute, we decided to limit the amount of ranked/detected peers to persist.

-Other small problems included `INSERT` performance with could be improved by batching.
+Other small problems included `INSERT` performance wich could be improved by batching.

 ## References